Decoding the Meaning Behind “Don’t Look Back in Anger” – A Closer Look at Oasis’s Lyrics

 “Take me to the place where you go where nobody knows if it’s night or day.”

-See also Decoding the Meaning Behind "Sunshine in a Bag" - A Closer Look at Gorillaz's Lyrics
+See also Decoding the Meaning Behind "Gods and Monsters" - A Closer Look at Lana Del Rey's Lyrics

 (This resonates a craving for escape, a longing to retreat to a haven void of the strictures of time or judgment.
 It’s about wanting a sense of freedom, of anonymity, maybe to be with someone without the world peering in.)